speezepearson/tweet-moderator/README.md

   - enter an API key
   - hit Save
 - visit https://x.com and watch the bad stuff vanish, hopefully before it can getcha

+Anecdotally, I visit Twitter a few times a day and this costs me a couple bucks a month.